- Your Chrome history has disappeared if the browser settings related to history weren't correct.

 - Now enter your Google account credentials and then select Yes, I am In.

 That’s it.
 Now check for the browsing history by pressing Ctrl + H. Chrome should have restored all your browsing history and other data from your Google account.

-So these are the 4 ways that you can use to find and restore Google Chrome browsing data.
+So, these are the 6 ways that you can use to find and restore Google Chrome browsing data.